netsatsawat/MNIST-Digit-Recognition/README.md

-### This is the first try version of MNIST classification
+## This is the first try of MNIST classification for Kaggle competition
+## This is the illustration of using PCA and other machine learning algorithms (i.e. RandomForest).

+### By N. Satsawat
+### Date: 24-Apr-2017

 ```python
 # Import necessary library